 What Does Mobius Theory Mean (To Me)?

-Let's Start Again From The Beginning
+Let's Start Again From The Middle

 I just got done with Mobius Theory's second appearance with a vendor booth at Cooper Young Festival, and I realized that this essentially marks the company's second birthday (or one of a few key dates, at least).

 But I also realized there is quite a bit I have been holding back on as far as my story, and why I even started this brand.
 I can't begin Year Two in earnest without an honest recount of all the traumas and difficulties that got me here.